Guilhermelolidev/Ecommerce/README.md

 * Nodemon

 ## :rocket: Running the project
-To run the repository it is necessary to clone it, issue the following command to start the project:
+To run the repository it is necessary to clone it, issue the following command to start the project: (English) Para rodar o repositório é necessário cloná-lo, emita o seguinte comando para iniciar o projeto: (Portuguese)

 * yarn
 * yarn dev